bgaldino/sm-dev-preview/README.md

 ### **INSTRUCTIONS**

-Upon receipt and after confirming access to your customer preview environment, you can run the **setup.sh** script in the scripts directory to push the source, data, and will set up a mock payment gateway.
+Upon receipt and after confirming access to your customer preview environment, you can run the **setup.sh** script in the scripts directory to push the sample source, metadata and data, and will also set up a mock payment gateway.
+After successful completion of the setup scripts, you will be able to use the published postman collection to access the org to validate your setup.

+These scripts set up two default connected apps for you to facilitate your setup of the collection.
+Please reference the consumer key and secret from the **Postman** connected app in your org to use in your collection environment variables.